Offer assistance in determining if you must comply.

 Review documentation and make general suggestions.

-All defense contractors must provide adequate security for covered defense information in accordance with these regulations no later than December 31, 2017.
+All defense contractors must provide adequate security for covered defense information in accordance with these regulations by December 31, 2017.

 WHAT IS THE REQUIREMENT?